Sotera/GEQE/elasticsearch-scripts/README.md

 ### GEQE Elastic Search Scripts

-In the geqe application elastic earch is used to provide real time geo queries of underlying data.
-THis enhances the UI by allowing users to see the underlying data, while simplifying the machine learning backend by allowing it to only work on aggregated vectors.
+In the geqe application elastic search is used to provide real time geo queries of underlying data.
+This enhances the UI by allowing users to see the underlying data, while simplifying the machine learning backend by allowing it to only work on aggregated vectors.

 #### Pre-reqs